ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   Neither the day nor the night
   Not quite dark, yet not light.
-  Moments that quiets as the air stills
+  Moments of quiet as the air stills
   The time before darkness spills.

   Into this magical light, the first